How do you change a bag filter?

 When should I change the bag filter?

 You need to be monitoring the inlet and outlet pressure on the vessel.
 The difference between the inlet and outlet pressure is referred to as “differential pressure” or “pressure drop”.
 You will want to change the bag filter when the differential pressure reaches a certain threshold that is dependent on your application or system.
-Often times this threshold can range from 5 to 20 psi.
+Often times this threshold can range from 5 to 15 psi.
+The manufacturer recommends changing your bag at <15 psi Δ. Pressure higher than this can lead to bag failure.
+PRM is expressly not responsible for all installations and any damages due to leaks, ruptures, bursts, explosions or other damages.

 Back to top